Regularized Principal Component Analysis for Spatial Data: Numerical Examples

-We chose $K=5$ and applied the two 5-fold CVs of \eqref{eq:cv} and \eqref{eq:cv.gamma} to select the tuning parameters $(\tau_1, \tau_2)$ and $\gamma$ respectively in the same way as in the previous subsection.
-Figure~\ref{fig:sst_realsim} shows the estimates of $\phi_1(\cdot)$ and $\phi_2(\cdot)$ for PCA and SpatPCA based on a randomly generated dataset.
+{We applied the 5-fold CV of \eqref{eq:cv.gamma} and (\ref{eq:khat}) to select the tuning parameters $(\tau_1, \tau_2)$ and $K$ in the same way as in the previous subsection.} Figure~\ref{fig:sst_realsim} shows the estimates of $\phi_1(\cdot)$ and $\phi_2(\cdot)$ for PCA and SpatPCA based on a randomly generated dataset.
 Because we consider a larger noise variance than those in the previous subsection, the first two patterns estimated from PCA turn out to be very noisy.
 In contrast, SpatPCA can still reconstruct the first two patterns very well with little noise.
-The results in terms of the loss functions of \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} are summarized in Figure~\ref{fig:loss2_realsim}.
-Once again, SpatPCA outperforms significantly to PCA by a large margin.
+The results in terms of the loss functions of \eqref{eq:loss_sim} and \eqref{eq:loss2_sim} are summarized in Figure~\ref{fig:loss2_realsim}. {Once again, SpatPCA outperforms PCA by a large margin.}